Prosecutors cannot enforce Michigan's 1931 abortion ban, judge rules

 "It's the right of all the people of the state of Michigan to weigh in and vote or go through their representatives and do it through the proper legislative and elected process to change a law," Kallman said.

-The status of abortion in Michigan is expected to drastically impact the battleground state's November general election, where Whitmer and Attorney General Dana Nessel, also a Democrat, have made abortion rights a centerpiece of their reelection campaigns.
+The status of abortion in Michigan is expected to drastically impact the battleground state's November general election, where Whitmer and Nessel, also a Democrat, have made abortion rights a centerpiece of their reelection campaigns.

+"The lack of legal clarity about abortion in Michigan has already caused far too much confusion for women who deserve certainty about their health care, and hardworking medical providers who should be able to do their jobs without worrying about being thrown behind bars," Whitmer said in a statement following Friday's ruling, which she called "welcome news."

 for more features.